andyrichardson/tipple/docs/Domains.md

 ### Manual domain invalidation

-For times where we want to invalidate a domain outside of the _usePush_ hook (such as when receiving updates over websockets), the client has a _clearDomains_ function.
+For times where we want to invalidate a domain outside of the _usePush_ hook (such as when receiving updates over a websocket), the client has a _clearDomains_ function.

 ```tsx
   import { TippleContext } from 'tipple';